Spimtav/pkg_indexer/README.md

 * --debug: prints various debug stats, such as the duration of each API call.

-* --localhost: sets the server's bound IP to localhost.
+* --localhost: sets the server's bound IP to localhost instead of the default network IP.

 Additionally, there are several constants that relate to networking security that are defined at the top of indexer.py, which may be modified as desired: